kumarisback/GSIV23_Arun_Kumar/README.md

 ## I can do better

-I have created this app using Vite and I choose this over create-react-app to build the app faster.
+1. I have created this app using Vite and I choose this over create-react-app to build the app faster.
-There are lots of things I can do like styling .
-I have done decent styling according to the given time.
+2. There are lots of things I can do like styling and more information
+3. I have done decent styling according to the given time.
-I can add testing also for better coverage.
+4. I can add testing also for better coverage.